daenikon/1.4.A11/btrfs.md

 * Based on that if the snapshot of a certain subvolume is taken, it will not include nested subvolumes in it.
 People recommend to create separate subvolumes for `/var/log`, `/var/cache` and `/home` directories

 ## Wikis
-As far as I've found out - OpenSUSE and Fedora use btrfs as their default filesystem, but their docs/wiki about it are either outdated and archived or non-existent, which is a bummer.
+As far as I've found out - OpenSUSE and Fedora use btrfs as their default filesystem, but their docs/wiki about it are either outdated and archived or just non-existent, which is a bummer.

 ### Arch Wiki
 * [link](https://wiki.archlinux.org/title/Btrfs)
-According to their [Known Issues](https://wiki.archlinux.org/title/Btrfs#Known_issues) section, `btrfs-check` tool is under heavy development and it is NOT advised to use it.
+* According to their [Known Issues](https://wiki.archlinux.org/title/Btrfs#Known_issues) section, `btrfs-check` tool is under heavy development and it is NOT advised to use it.
+* In the [Compression](https://wiki.archlinux.org/title/Btrfs#Compression) section is written that using `compress-force=alg[:level]` mount option over regular `compress=alg[:level]` shows a significant improvement of about 10% disk compression and slightly more CPU usage, which is a good trade-off.
+* [compsize](https://wiki.archlinux.org/title/Btrfs#View_compression_types_and_ratios) tool seems worth checking out
+* [Snapper](https://wiki.archlinux.org/title/Snapper#Suggested_filesystem_layout) has a suggested filesystem layout
+* In the Trouble

 # Usage
 ## Scrub